 Occasionally, the doctor will prescribe items such as simple painkillers, or diarrhoea remedies (for adults only) in response to telephone requests.
 However, antibiotics are never prescribed in response to a telephone request.

-If an acute prescription has been issued, it will normally be ready for collection between 5.30pm and 6.00 p.m. if requested before 1.00 p.m.
-If requested after 1.00 p.m. it will be ready for collection 24m hours later.
+If an acute prescription has been issued, we would aim to have it ready for collection 24m hours later, always depending on the GP's workload and unexpected occurrences.
 If an acute prescription has not been issued, the doctor will normally leave a message for the patient, either advising them to make an appointment or giving advice.